International Product Policy – The Basic Product

 7. Cultural preferences require certain adaptations

-Many software needs to be localized heavily is in terms of documentation, translation, or cultural fields to be able to be sold internationally.
+It is hardly not possible to decide a priori which parts can be global, and which must be local, or at least this widely depends on your software However hat can be said is that software often needs to be localized heavily is in terms of documentation, translation, or cultural fields to be able to be sold internationally.
 Here some examples for usual adaptations:

 • Translation of all texts (screen and documentation)